Chicago police seek follow-up interview with 'Empire' actor

 On Saturday, Guglielmi issued a brief statement saying that “information received from the individuals questioned by police earlier in the ‘Empire’ case has in fact shifted the trajectory of the investigation.”
 He added, “We’ve reached out to the ‘Empire’ cast member’s attorney to request a follow-up interview.”

+“He has now been further victimized by claims attributed to these alleged perpetrators that Jussie played a role in his own attack.
+Nothing is further from the truth and anyone claiming otherwise is lying,” said the lawyers, Todd Pugh and Jonathan Brayman.

+Smollett and his attorneys anticipate being further updated by the Chicago police department on the status of the investigation and will continue to cooperate, they said.

-Meanwhile, the New York Post reported that Smollett has retained the services of criminal defense lawyer Michael Monico, a former Illinois federal prosecutor who is also representing President Donald Trump’s former personal attorney and fixer, Michael Cohen.
+Meanwhile, the New York Post reported that Smollett has also retained the services of criminal defense lawyer Michael Monico, a former Illinois federal prosecutor who is also representing President Donald Trump’s former personal attorney and fixer, Michael Cohen.

-Neither Monico nor any of Smollett’s previously known representatives could immediately be reached by Reuters for comment.
+Monico could immediately be reached by Reuters for comment.

 “Empire” debuted on the Fox network in 2015 and has earned multiple Emmy nominations.
 Smollett plays the character Jamal Lyon, a member of the family that is the focus of the show.

-Reporting by Steve Gorman in Los Angeles; Editing by Sam Holmes
+Reporting by Steve Gorman in Los Angeles; Editing by Sam Holmes and Daniel Wallis